The Amusement Park: Plot

-The film opens with an informational prologue by Lincoln Maazel as he explains how the elderly are constantly overlooked and undervalued by society.
+The film opens with an informational prologue by Lincoln Maazel, who explains how society constantly overlooks and undervalues the elderly.
 He tells the viewer that they are about to watch a film that acts as a metaphorical description of how the elderly are mistreated.

 An elderly man, played by Maazel, sits in a white room, bandaged, bloodied and with his once nice white suit dirtied.
 Another man, also played by Maazel, enters looking clean and in good spirits.
 He attempts to communicate with the tired version of himself and tells him that he is going to the park despite him telling him that "there is nothing out there."
 The cleaner man walks through the door and is immediately in the park.
 On the outside the door is not connected to anything.
 The man walks about and happily examines his surroundings before coming across a ticket taker who swindles other septuagenarians out of their things with low pay.
 He buys some tickets from him which take the form of money in the park.

 The man gets on a rollercoaster with strange signage, rides a train where one of the older passengers supposedly dies and is ignored once in a coffin and witnesses a man's license get revoked due to poor eyesight.
 While playing in the bumper cars, an "accident" occurs complete with a police officer and lawyer arriving on the scene.
 The man tries to offer assistance, but it becomes apparent that he needs to wear glasses and therefore cannot be seen as a reliable alibi.
-He goes to eat at a food stand, lampooned as a restaurant, as he and several other elders are ignored by waiters for a wealthy individual.
+He goes to eat at a food stand, lampooned as a restaurant, as waiters ignore him and several other elders for a wealthy individual.
 When the man finally gets his food, he sympathetically gives it to the other elders.